-The art department at UVM inspires your capacity to create, while encouraging you to think broadly by incorporating perspectives from multiple disciplines.
+The School of the Arts Program in Art and Art History at UVM inspires your capacity to create, while encouraging you to think broadly by incorporating perspectives from multiple disciplines.
 Small classes give you deep exposure to ideas and experiences of your professors and peers, and provide you the latitude to develop your own methods of creative expression.
-The Department of Art and Art History offers programs of study in studio art, art history, and art education.
+The School of the Arts Program in Art and Art History offers programs of study in studio art, art history, and art education.

 As a studio art major you’ll discover a broad range of courses in drawing, ceramics, painting, printmaking, photography, sculpture, digital art, graphic design and time-based media.
 While taking advantage of the resources and creative energy of a large university, you’ll discover small classes taught by skilled educators who are also productive working artists themselves.